PHO102B Digital Photographic Imaging - Spring 2023

 Letter Grade System:

-A – Mastery of the technical and conceptual issues within the Digital Darkroom,
+A – Mastery of the technical and conceptual concepts.
+Thought and time invested in the assignment.
+Class participation and full attendance.

-B – A strong grasp of the technical and conceptual issues within the
+B – A strong grasp of the technical and conceptual concepts.
+Exploration of tools and Nuances of Photoshop.
+Class participation and full attendance.

 D – Below average, does not meet minimum requirements,